johanengstrand/xbee-resources/README.md

 These settings will work well when Transparent (AT) mode is used.
 API mode will also be fine with these settings, though explicit addressing is possible in that mode and that is what you will want to use then.

+*Setting the coordinator/end-device property may not be strictly required in all situations but is probably good practice...*

 ## Hardware

 **IMPORTANT:** Most problems are likely to stem from baud rate mismatches.